Carter enters a strange new world when he wakes on Barsoom.

 to traditions of personal honour and swordsmanship.

-dying.
-Certainly it is a world that has experienced a cataclysm,
+and is arguably dying.
+Certainly it is a world that has experienced

-dried sea beds, looking for safety.
+fleeing across dried sea beds, looking for safety.
 In others, there

 is a picture of gradual decay.
-There are mighty ruined cities, still intact
+There are mighty ruined cities,

-and sailing ships mixed with eternally glowing lights.
+like bowmen and sailing ships mixed with eternally glowing lights.

 John Carter's present.

 new world, we have to examine how that world has evolved to its present

 form, including a rough history of intelligent life on Mars.

 The Barsoomian hominids, or first